curi/fi/docs/pub-drafts/aus-constitution-contradiction.md

 * Y: `a subject or a citizen`
 * Z: `a foreign power`

+(Note: use descriptive names, not single letter variables; easier for ppl to understand)

 ### Analysing `s44.i`

-Let's note a few things regarding the first part:

 S44.i can disqualify people if they *acknowledge* "allegiance, obedience, or adherence to a foreign power", which is very broad.
 For example, if I am passing through an airport and given an instruction by local officials (e.g. TSA officers), I'm likely to comply.
 Those staff work for a foreign power, and complying with their instructions is showing obedience^1 to a foreign power.

 S44.i also means that *claiming ignorance* is an acceptable 'get out of jail' card.
 I suspect the authors wanted to include some idea like *mens rea*, but they've introduced some odd side effects with their choice of phrasing.

-This is not the extent of unintended consequences when it comes to the first part of S44.i, though.

 ### The Oath and Affirmation

-Parliamentarians must take an oath or affirmation before sitting in parliament.
-They are included in the constitution and they are as follows:
+Parliamentarians must take an oath or affirmation before sitting in parliament:

 > Oath: I, A.B., do swear that I will be faithful and bear true allegiance to Her Majesty Queen Victoria, Her heirs and successors according to law.
 SO HELP ME GOD!
 >